chandar-lab/CADmium/cadmium/src/utils/CadSeqProc/README.md

 This folder contains src for processing the DeepCAD Jsons.
+The utility codes in CADSeqProc are borrowed from https://github.com/SadilKhan/Text2CAD

 ### 1. Json to Vector Representation